sarasafavi/jsgeo-party/index.md

 ### Venue
 This year's event will be co-located with the annual [GeoRodeo](https://tnris.org/georodeo/) conference.
 Our venue will be Austin’s amazing Central Library, located at [710 W. César Chávez St. Austin, TX, 78701](https://goo.gl/maps/53fzj43xKqk).

+### Schedule
+_Coming soon._

 ### Speak
 Our CFP is open March 1-April 1, 2019: [Submit your idea today!](https://www.papercall.io/jsgeo)

-### Schedule
-_Coming soon._

 ### Attend
 JS.Geo V5 is free to attend, but seats fills up quickly.
 Tickets will be available soon - stay tuned!

+### Conduct

+All sponsors, attendees and participating organizations at JSGeo are required to agree to our [Code of Conduct](conduct.html).

 ### Sponsorship
 Like its companion GeoRodeo, JS.Geo V5 is completely free to attend.
 This is only possible with the support of our sponsors.
 Through this sponsorship we’re able to cover venue costs and keep JS.Geo accessible to all.
 This year's sponsors include: